FieryCod/holy-lambda/doc/1-02-getting-started.md

 That's interactive code editing, in Clojure, in AWS Lambda!

 > :warning: Any changes that are made directly in the editor will be overwritten when the `bb stack:deploy` task is next run.
-Remember to copy any necessary changes to the made code base.
+Remember to copy any necessary changes made back to the code base.

 > :information_source: Interactive editing is only available with the Babashka runtime.
 Other runtime options package compiled Clojure code or produce native images.